 Here’s a nice assortment of patterns and tutorials to make pajamas for sizes baby to adult.
-You’ll find several for bottoms (shorts and pants), a few tops and a few nightgowns…most of these are super easy to make and suitable for beginner sewers.
+You’ll find several for bottoms (shorts and pants), a few tops and a few nightgowns…most of these are super easy to whip up and suitable for beginner sewers.
 Many include free pattern piece downloads but most use a top or pant that is the current size of the intended pj-wearer.
-These make great handmade gifts for Christmas and are enjoyed all year round.
+These are great handmade gifts for Christmas which will be enjoyed all year round.

 I also added a couple vintage pajama bag patterns (a retro doll and calico cat), you’ll find those at the bottom of the page.
 Have fun!

 Drawstring Pants: Twill tape drawstring pants with free pattern download (pdf), sizes for small (36-38″ hip); medium (39-41″ hip) and large (42-44″ hip).

 Baby/Toddler Pants: One size fits many!
 Knit bottoms (shorts or pants) with a cute bum applique.
 Free pattern pieces to download (pdf).
 Includes references to make a matching top.